 2. Examine their previous work

 If the artists portfolio isn’t up to scratch try researching online or ask around to see if anyone you know has had a tattoo by them recently.
 Tattoo artists are extremely busy, they may have improved a lot and just not had the time to update their portfolio.
 Nearly all tattooists will have an instagram or facebook page now with their most recent pieces so do a search on there and see if you can find them.

-Of course if you look at the work of an artist and it looks particularly bad then it would be in your best interest to look somewhere else.
+Of course if you look at the work of an artist and it looks particularly bad then it would be in your best interest to stay away and look somewhere else.

 3. Does their style suit what you want?